 Virgin Birth Of Jesus

-If Jesus was not virginally conceived, then he was the natural child of either Mary’s marriage to Joseph or her infidelity.
+If Jesus was not virginally conceived, he was the natural child of either Mary’s marriage to Joseph or her infidelity.

 If either alternative is true, then Jesus was born with a sinful nature.
 If he was inherently sinful, then he was not God incarnate.